William Spier: Personal life

 Spier was married to Mary Scanlan from 1929 to 1939 and had three children with her: Peter, Greta, and Margaret.
 On July 21, 1941, the CBS program Forecast, produced by Spier, broadcast a pilot comedy “51 East 51,” starring Thompson.
 In the process of developing this program, Thompson and Spier became reacquainted, having worked together in the past.
 They were married in 1942.
 Thompson and Spier became godparents to Liza Minnelli, due to their personal and professional relationships with her parents, Judy Garland and Vincente Minnelli.

 On June 12, 1947, June Havoc made her first appearance on Suspense, starring in an episode titled “Stand-In.”
 During the next six months, Havoc starred in four more episodes and appeared uncredited in several more episodes.
 Thompson and Spier divorced in 1947, and Havoc and he married in 1948.
 This marriage lasted until his death in 1973.

 Death

 Spier died, aged 66, at the home he shared with Havoc in Weston, Connecticut.

 Awards

-In 1945, Spier, along with co-writer Robert L. Richards, was nominated for the Hugo Award for best dramatic presentation – short form for the two-part episode “Donovan’s Brain” on Suspense.

 Suspense received a Peabody Award – Honorable Mention in 1946.

 In 1946, the Mystery Writers of America Award (now Edgar Award) for best radio drama was given to The Adventures of Sam Spade.

 Spier received a Writers' Guild of America Award for best episode longer than 30 minutes in length for the two-episode script “The Unhired Assassin” for The Untouchables in 1962.